ethereum/ERCs/ERCS/erc-xxxx.md

 [RIP-7560](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7560.md) defines the new transaction type and the modifications to the EVM needed for the Native Account Abstraction support.

-However, there are a number of modifications to the Ethereum JSON-RPC API that is needed as well.
+However, there are a number of modifications to the Ethereum JSON-RPC API that are needed as well.
 This proposal contains the full description of the new or modified APIs, and it would be highly beneficial for the Native Account Abstraction ecosystem to implement these APIs in a standardised and compatible way.